vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 can use and experiment with, and don't want to understand the installation and customisation process, then we have provided a script that runs all of the installation steps.
-Click on the section below for the details, otherwise carry on with the full instructions.
+Click on the "Just Do It" section below for the details, otherwise carry on with the full instructions.

 ```section:begin